litixsoft/baboon/README.md

 ## Roadmap for next releases
 * extend admin area
-* auth with passport (g+, facebook, Github login), auth only clientside
 * remove EJS dependencies on server
 * modularize navigation and locale
 * example for productive config with nginx load balance